IBM/customized-deployable-architecture/.github/workflow-readme.md

+# Sample workflows

-This Readme is to provide details regarding the git Action in this repo.
-The action is used to automate the onboarding, validating and publishing to a catalog a version of the three offerings within this repo.
-Additionally, the versions are scanned using the IBM CRA scanning functions.
+This Readme provides details regarding the git Actions found in this repository.
+Both action/workflows illustrate the onboarding of an offering version to an IBM Cloud catalog.
+The onboarding process includes importing to a catalog, running validation, scanning the resources with the Security and Compliance service and publishing within the catalog.

-The action is initiated everytime a new release is created within the repo.
-Since the repo contains three offerings, each release contains a new version of each of the three offerings.
-They are all onboarded to the catalog in separate steps of the action.
+There are two implementations, one implements the process with standard cli commands that interact with an IBM Cloud catalog.
+The other implementation illustrates how the same process may be implemented using an IBM Cloud catalog and an IBM Project.
+The workflows are designed to be initiated everytime a new release is created within the repo.

+## Workflows

+### Basic onboarding workflow

-The action requires the configuration of a secret that has a value of an IBM Cloud account's API key that has sufficient IAM permissions to provision resources.
+This is a simple workflow that utilizes off the shelf tools executed from a script.
+This workflow requires the configuration of a repo secret that has a value of an IBM Cloud account's API key that has sufficient IAM permissions to provision resources.
 See the Git documentation to configure the secret.
 The secret should be named IBMCLOUD_API_KEY.
 The remaining settings are defined within the workflow definition file - publish-pipeline.yml.

 The steps within the workflow are the following.